RMHogervorst/scheduling_r_scripts/README.md

 **How precise is it and will it auto recover on failure?**: You will not get a message that the job failed and it will not retry with CRON.
 It will fail and try again the next time the time of execution is there.
 It is quite precise, if you say start at 0900 than the process will start at 0900.

 **how do you have to deal with secrets? can they leak?**: It runs on your computer so it really depends on where you store the secrets.
 If you place them in a .Renviron file than it really depends on where you store it.
 If it stays with the folder where the R process starts than other processes do not have access to it.
 If you place it in your home folder all the R processes have access to it.
-If you hardcode the secrets in the script, than anyone who can access the script will have access.
+If you hard code the secrets in the script, than anyone who can access the script will have access.

 **in what country does it run**: In the country where the user is at that moment.